manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

     - A Kerberos integration
     - Network policies for controlling access to the Kafka cluster
     - ACLs (Access Control Lists) for authorizing actions by users or groups on specific topics

-!!!- info "70.
-Explain the concept of Kafka MirrorMaker."
-    Kafka MirrorMaker is a tool used for cross-cluster data replication.
-It enables data mirroring between two Kafka clusters, which is particularly useful for disaster recovery and geo-replication scenarios.
-    MirrorMaker works by using consumer and producer configurations to pull data from a source cluster and push it to a destination cluster.

-!!!- info "71.
-What are ISR in Kafka?"
-    ISR (short for In-Sync Replicas) are replicas of a Kafka partition that are fully in sync with the leader.
-They're critical for ensuring data durability and consistency.
-If a leader fails, one of the ISRs can become the new leader.

 !!!- info "72.
 What authentication mechanisms can you use in Kafka?"
     Kafka supports: